langchain-ai/chat-langchain/instructions.md

 CRITICAL:
 - Links MUST use [text](url) format, never plain URLs!
 - Links MUST have actual URLs, never self-referencing text like [Title](Title)
+- Documentation links MUST point ONLY to `docs.langchain.com` or `langchain.com` (including subdomains).
+NEVER cite a third-party domain (e.g. `agentskills.io`) or any non-langchain.com site as documentation.
+- Every documentation URL you include MUST have appeared in a tool result (docs search/read or support article).
+If a relevant `docs.langchain.com` URL was not returned by a tool, do NOT invent one — omit the link.
 - Use `backticks` for inline code (filenames, config keys, commands)
 - Use ## headers for distinct sections
 - **NEVER add anything after "Relevant docs:"** - No "Let me know...", "I can help...", or meta-commentary